TSL-UOB/CAV-Database/guide/readme.md

 Here is an overview of the guides for using SQL and POSTGIS for assertion testing on relational data from a simulation log.

-1. Getting pgAdmin setup
+1. Getting postgresql and pgAdmin setup, see [link](https://www.tecmint.com/install-postgresql-and-pgadmin-in-ubuntu/)
 2. Generating map data [link](guide_docs/maps.md)
 3. Linking a csv to your database [link](guide_docs/csv_to_sql.md)
 4. Restoring a previous database backup
+5. Performing an assertion test [link](guide_docs/braking_zone.md)
-5. A C++ connection guide
+6. A C++ connection guide
-6. Sending SQL queries from C++
+7. Sending SQL queries from C++